-13.1.
-To ensure potential fire hazards are mitigated whilst cooking, as part of the curriculum and in the school canteen, extra measures will be taken to ensure the safety of staff members, pupils, visitors and contractors.
+- To ensure potential fire hazards are mitigated whilst cooking, as part of the curriculum and in the school canteen, extra measures will be taken to ensure the safety of staff members, pupils, visitors and contractors. - The school canteen will be thoroughly cleaned at the end of each dayto ensure potential fire hazards, such as excess grease, are mitigated. - The school's additional cooking rooms, e.g. for food technology lessons, will be cleaned after each lesson - The school's site manager will check all electrical equipment in the school canteen and classrooms termly, to ensure their usability and safety. - An electrical engineer will check all electrical equipment in the school canteen and classrooms annually, to ensure their usability and carry out any maintenance.

-- 13.2.
-The school canteen will be thoroughly cleaned at the end of each day, by the school's cleaners, to ensure potential fire hazards, such as excess grease, are mitigated. - 13.3.
-The school's additional cooking rooms, e.g. for food technology lessons, will be cleaned after each lesson, by the teacher and the school's cleaners - 13.4.
-The school's site manager will check all electrical equipment in the school canteen and classrooms termly, to ensure their usability and safety. - 13.5.
-An electrical engineer will check all electrical equipment in the school canteen and classrooms annually, to ensure their usability and carry out any maintenance. - 13.6.
-Flammable materials, such as flour, will be kept away from heat sources, including microwaves, cookers and radiators. - 13.7.
-Food waste, including paper food wrappers, will be properly disposed of, and bins emptied daily to mitigate fire risks. - 13.10Staff members, including lunchtime supervisors, will report any defective equipment to the site manager, Fire Manager or headteacher as soon as possible.
+- Flammable materials, such as flour, will be kept away from heat sources, including microwaves, cookers and radiators. - Food waste, including paper food wrappers, will be properly disposed of, and bins emptied daily to mitigate fire risks. - Staff members, including lunchtime supervisors, will report any defective equipment to the site manager, Fire Manager or Principal as soon as possible.